-This guidance note outlines the key matters in planning for quarrying, describes the key effects of quarrying and the methods available to manage these effects under the Resource Management Act 1991 (RMA), including examples of methods in practice.
+This guidance note outlines the key matters in planning for quarrying, describes the key effects of quarrying and gravel extraction and the methods available to manage these effects under the Resource Management Act 1991 (RMA), including examples of methods in practice.

-The focus of this guidance note is on the planning and management of medium- and large-scale quarrying of aggregate from the ground, including river beds and beaches.
-It does not address small-scale quarrying, dredging, extraction from the coastal marine area below the mean low water springs [V2] or the extraction of other mineral resources such as coal, gold or oil.
-However, many of the resource management issues and associated management methods for quarrying are generally relevant to other forms of mineral extraction and smaller-scale quarrying activities.
+The focus of this guidance note is on the planning and management of medium and large scale quarrying of aggregate from the ground, including river beds and beaches.
+It does not address small-scale quarrying, dredging, extraction from the coastal marine area below the mean low water springs or the extraction of other mineral resources such as coal, gold or oil.
+However, many of the resource management issues and associated management methods for quarrying and gravel extraction are generally relevant to other forms of mineral extraction and smaller-scale quarrying activities.

 This guidance note was initiated by the Aggregate and Quarry Association of New Zealand (AQANZ), in partnership with the Ministry for the Environment and Local Government New Zealand, as a way of promoting best practice to deal with the complex range and scale of resource management issues associated with the aggregate and quarry industry.